 Where plants are to remain in their containers for some time, a surface layer of grit will check unwanted growth of algae, liverworts and moss.
 This is particularly helpful with containers of slow-germinating tree and shrub seeds or with seeds of bulbous plants, such as lilies, which may remain in containers for one or two years before reaching a suitable size for pricking out.

-Products based on natural fatty acids (SBM Solabiol Super Fast Weedkiller) can be used with care around garden plants, including those in containers.
+Products based on natural fatty acids (SBM Solabiol Super Fast Weedkiller or Job Done Garden Ultrafast Weedkiller) can be used with care around garden plants, including those in containers.
 However, they will kill green plant tissue so are not suitable for using around seedlings or plants without a woody base.
-Weedol Fast Acting Gun based on acetic acid can be used around the bases of roses, ornamental shrubs and trees, and under hedges that are established with woody bark.
+Weedol Gun Fast Acting or Ecofective Spot On Fast Acting Weedkiller based on acetic acid can be used around the bases of roses, ornamental shrubs and trees, and under hedges that are established with woody bark.
 These products are contact herbicides based on natural ingredients.
 They biodegrade on soil contact and have limited environmental impact.

 Algae, liverworts and moss will return unless soil compaction and impoverishment is relieved.